28 January 2019

 The big change this year at Eesti Laul is the increase in the number of songs from 20 to 24.
 It’s always a risky proposition increasing quantity at the expense of quality, and they seemed to have just escaped with it.
 Organisers would not want to go any higher, as Eesti Laul gained its great reputation through its streamlined and concise formats that featured a good diversity of songs, and while organisers want to capitalise on its popularity, don’t destroy everything that made it great in the first hand.
 Remember, in much larger Sweden, they suffered with the expansion to 32 songs and have already cut back to 27 in recent years.
 Still, that’s too many considering some of the crap that gets through.
 Estonia might be fortunate in that it has more a diverse music industry so their national final should retain its interest even if the overall quality might drop.

 Familiar faces and names?
 As usual there’s plenty, especially with a Eurovision connection.
-Sandra Nurmsalu of Urban Symphony from 2009 is back, Sissi is the daughter of 2001 winner Dave Benton, Birgit (2013) and Tanja (2014) team up in the group The Swingers, while Kerli Kivilaan is the sister of Triinu Kivilaan, who was part of Vanilla Ninja for Switzerland in 2005.
+Sandra Nurmsalu of Urban Symphony from 2009 is back, Sissi is the daughter of 2001 winner Dave Benton, Birgit (2013) and Tanja (2014) team up with The Swingers, while Kerli Kivilaan is the sister of Triinu Kivilaan, who was part of Vanilla Ninja for Switzerland in 2005.
 Of course, there’s plenty of return artists trying to win Eesti Laul for the first time, like Grete Paia and Uku Suviste, to name a couple.

 01. High Heels In The Neighbourhood – The Swingers, Tanja & Birgit